FailAcademy/learning/wdp-vancouver/_slides/week-07/01-post-types-taxonomies-fields.md

 ### Taxonomies == Metadata

-Metadata is content about your content.
-Taxonomies are classification schemes that you can apply to your content.
+Metadata is *content about your content*.

+Taxonomies are a type of metadata that are specific **classification schemes** that you can apply to your content.

 ---